-Microsoft's annual Build event kicks off today, May 25, and we'll show you how to watch the keynote speech by Microsoft CEO Satya Nadella.
+Microsoft's annual Build event kicks off today, May 23, and we're here to show you how to watch the keynote speech by Microsoft CEO Satya Nadella.

-Build 2021 is a chance for the company to show off some of the exciting features it's been working on.
-Instead of product announcements, we're expecting improvements in its suite of apps, from Windows 10 to Teams.
+Build 2023 is a chance for the company to show off some of the exciting features it's been working on.
+Instead of product announcements, we're expecting improvements in its suite of apps, including Windows 11, Office 365 and Bing.

-The Build 2021 keynote will be broadcast live from the Microsoft campus in Redmond, with CEO Satya Nadella speaking.
+The Build 2023 keynote will be broadcast live from the Microsoft campus in Seattle, with CEO Satya Nadella speaking.

 You can watch the keynote in the video embedded below, as well as on Microsoft's YouTube channel.